-The Plan will apply in cases where there is an acquisition of Company' shares, etc or any similar action, or a proposal for such action (except for those separately approved by the Company's board of directors; the "Large-Scale Acquisition"), that falls under (i) or (ii) below.
+The Plan will apply in cases where there is an acquisition of Company' shares, etc or any similar action, or a proposal for such action (except for those separately approved by the Board of Directors; the "Large-Scale Acquisition"), that falls under (i) or (ii) below.
 The party effecting the Large-Scale Acquisition (the "Large-Scale Acquirer") shall follow the procedures set out in the Plan.

-- (i) An acquisition that would result in the holding ratio of share certificates, etc. (kabuken tou hoyuu wariai)1 of a holder (hoyuusha)2 amounting to 20% or more of the share certificates, etc. (kabuken tou)3 issued by the Company; or - (ii) A tender offer (koukai kaitsuke)4 that would result in the owning ratio of share certificates, etc. (kabuken tou shoyuu wariai)5 of share certificates, etc. (kabuken tou)6 after the tender offer and the owning ratio of share certificates, etc. of a person having a special relationship (tokubetsu kankei-sha)7 after the tender offer totaling

-1 Defined in Article 27-23(4) of the Financial Instruments and Exchange Act of Japan.
-This definition is applied throughout this document.

-$^{^2}$ Including persons described as a holder under Article 27-23(3) of the Financial Instruments and Exchange Act of Japan (including persons who are deemed to fall under the above by the board of directors of the Company).
-The same is applied throughout this document.
+- (i) An acquisition that would result in the holding ratio of share certificates, etc. (kabuken tou hoyuu wariai) (Note 1) of a holder (hoyuusha) (Note 2) amounting to 20% or more of the share certificates, etc. (kabuken tou) (Note 3) issued by the Company; or - (ii) A tender offer (koukai kaitsuke) (Note 4) that would result in the owning ratio of share certificates, etc. (kabuken tou shoyuu wariai) (Note 5) of share certificates, etc. (kabuken tou) (Note 6) after the tender offer and the owning ratio of share certificates, etc. of a person having a special relationship (tokubetsu kankei-sha) (Note 7) after the tender offer totaling at least 20% of the share certificates, etc. issued by the Company. - (Note 1) Defined in Article 27-23(4) of the Financial Instruments and Exchange Law.
+This definition is applied throughout this Proposal. - (Note 2) Including persons described as a holder under Article 27-23(3) of the Financial Instruments and Exchange Law (including persons who are deemed to fall under the above by the Board of Directors).
+The same is applied throughout this Proposal.

-3 Defined in Article 27-23(1) of the Financial Instruments and Exchange Act of Japan.
-Unless otherwise provided for in this document, the same is applied throughout this document.

-4 Defined in Article 27-2(6) of the Financial Instruments and Exchange Act of Japan.
-The same is applied throughout this document.

-5 Defined in Article 27-2(8) of the Financial Instruments and Exchange Act of Japan.
-The same is applied throughout this document.

-6 Defined in Article 27-2(1) of the Financial Instruments and Exchange Act of Japan.
-The same is applied in 3.1 (a)(ii).

-7 Defined in Article 27-2(7) of the Financial Instruments and Exchange Act of Japan (including persons who are deemed to fall under the above by the board of directors of the Company); provided, however, that persons provided for in Article 3(2) of the Cabinet Office Regulations concerning Disclosure of a Tender Offer by an Acquirer other than the Issuing Company are excluded from the persons described in Article 27-2(7)(i) of the Financial Instruments and Exchange Act of Japan.
-The same is applied throughout this document.
+- (Note 3) Defined in Article 27-23(1) of the Financial Instruments and Exchange Law.
+Unless otherwise provided for in this document, the same is applied throughout this Proposal. - (Note 4) Defined in Article 27-2(6) of the Financial Instruments and Exchange Law.
+The same is applied throughout this Proposal. - (Note 5) Defined in Article 27-2(8) of the Financial Instruments and Exchange Law.
+The same is applied throughout this Proposal. - (Note 6) Defined in Article 27-2(1) of the Financial Instruments and Exchange Law.
+The same is applied in 2.2 (a)(ii). - (Note 7) Defined in Article 27-2(7) of the Financial Instruments and Exchange Law (including persons who are deemed to fall under the above by the Board of Directors); provided, however, that persons provided for in Article 3(2) of the Cabinet Office Regulations concerning Disclosure of a Tender Offer by an Acquirer other than the Issuing Company are excluded from the persons described in Article 27-2(7)(i) of the Financial Instruments and Exchange Law.
+The same is applied throughout this Proposal.